tweag/nickel/doc/manual/merging.md

 ### Usecases

 In short you can see it as a mix between the two previous parts.
-A record with some valueless fields or annotated `default` and others depending on these ones.
+A record with some fields annotated `default` and others depending on these ones.
-You already had an example of this in Mixins part.
-Here, the extra thing is that, the depend fields are updated as soon as you update fields on which they depend on.
+Actualy if you refer to "Mixins" part, you can rewrite the examples with `default` values and the behaviour will be overwriting.

 ### Description

-TODO
+The important thing to notice is that, the depend fields are updated as soon as fields on which they depend on are updated.

 ### Example